hasankurban/ws/content/authors/admin/_index.md

 ---
 <div style="text-align: justify">

 Hasan Kurban is an Assistant Professor at <a href="https://www.hbku.edu.qa/en">Hamad Bin Khalifa University (HBKU)</a> and Founding Director of the <a href="https://kurbanintelligencelab.com">Kurban Intelligence Lab (KIL)</a>, with adjunct appointments at <a href="https://www.indiana.edu/">Indiana University Bloomington</a> and <a href="https://www.qatar.tamu.edu/">Texas A&amp;M University at Qatar</a>.
+He received his Ph.D. in Computer Science with a minor in Statistics from Indiana University Bloomington in 2017.
 His research investigates the foundations of trustworthy and interpretable large-scale AI systems, drawing on methods from machine learning, statistical inference, and the natural sciences.

 <h2 style="margin-top: 2.4em; margin-bottom: 0.8em; font-weight: 600; letter-spacing: 0.01em; padding-bottom: 0.35em; border-bottom: 1px solid #d8d8d8;">Research</h2>